 If a medical review appeal is received within the 30 calendar days, the case and associated medical records will be reviewed by a Medical Director not previously involved in the initial review and a final determination will be made.
 The Medical Director may agree with the medical review appeal and overturn the initial decision or determine the original finding is correct and uphold the decision.
-This determination is a final Quality Department determination.
+This determination is a final determination.
 The Contracted Provider will be notified of the outcome, typically within 30 days of the medical review appeal receipt date.

 If the initial medical review notice is not appealed within the 30 calendar days, it is considered final.
-A final notice will be sent to the Contracted Provider and the case is considered closed with no further Quality Department appeals.
-Failure to provide any requested response to the situation or summary of internal activities conducted to address the issue under review will be considered a failure to support Quality Improvement (QI) activities outlined in the Agreement and will be referred to the Provider Relations Department for follow-up.
+A final notice will be sent to the Contracted Provider and the case is considered closed with no further appeals.
+Failure to provide any requested response to the situation or summary of internal activities conducted to address the issue under review will be considered a failure to support Quality Improvement (QI) activities outlined in your Participation Agreement and will be referred to the Provider Relations Department for follow-up.

-The Claims Department will be notified of the Quality Department final determination and may take additional action on the claim.
+The Claims Department will be notified of the final determination and may take additional action on the claim.

-Please note: The Quality Department medical review appeal process and the Claims Department payment appeal process are separate and distinct appeal processes.
-Even if a case is closed to the Quality Department, you may still have Claims appeal rights available as outlined in the Agreement.
+Please note: This medical review appeal process and the Claims Department payment appeal process are separate and distinct appeal processes.
+Even if a case is closed for quality review, you may still have Claims appeal rights available as outlined in your Participation Agreement.